hashicorp/terraform-plugin-framework/docs/design/validation.md

 ##### `MinItems`

-This field enabled the schema to validate the minimum number of elements in a list, set, or map type.
+This field enabled the schema to validate the minimum number of elements in a list or set type.
 For example,

 ```go
 map[string]*schema.Schema{